 - Student Presentation Awards.
 The AABA awards seven prizes to outstanding student poster and podium presentations at the annual meeting.
 The first author of the presentation must be the student.

 - Student Liaison to the Executive Committee is tasked with increasing student participation, co-chairing the ad hoc student committee, bringing to the Executive committee issues of interest and concern to the student members and assisting the Career Development Committee and the Auction Committee in planning and implementation.

-- Committee on Diversity IDEAS (Increasing Diversity in Evolutionary Anthropological Sciences) Program includes a day-long science and mentoring workshop for undergraduate and graduate students at the AAPA meetings, networking events throughout the meeting, and a virtual mentoring network throughout the year.
+- Committee on Diversity IDEAS (Increasing Diversity in Evolutionary Anthropological Sciences) Program includes a day-long science and mentoring workshop for undergraduate and graduate students at the AABA meetings, networking events throughout the meeting, and a virtual mentoring network throughout the year.
 IDEAS Student Scholars receive travel funding.

 - Committee on Diversity Undergraduate Research Symposium provides the opportunity for undergraduate students to present their research in a poster symposium during the annual meeting and to graduate students to serve as reviewers and mentors for the symposium.
 A limited number of travel awards are made based on the application materials.

 - The Ad hoc Student Committee provides the opportunity for students to become involved in the AABA through planning student-focused events at the annual meeting, and acting as a conduit for information about student concerns to the AAPA Executive Committee.

 - The AABA student Facebook pages are an opportunity to connect with other AABA student members and keep up-to-date with student activities and initatives.

 - Volunteering.
 There are many ways for students to become involved in the AABA and in helping with the annual meetings.